Taipei Economic and Cultural Office in Peru: Embassy

 Peru established relations with the Qing dynasty with the signing of a treaty in Tianjin on June 26, 1874.
 Peru's first Resident Ambassador was named the next year, assuming his duties on May 20, 1878, while the Chinese ambassador would only reach Peru in 1883, after the War of the Pacific.
+In 1946, the Chinese mission's address was Jr. Ocoña 215 located at the Historic Centre of Lima.